Promotion and Tenure Procedures, Kress Foundation Department of Art History

 Under the University standards for promotion to the rank of professor, the record must demonstrate an established scholarly career, as reflected in such factors as a substantial and ongoing pattern of publication or creative activity, external reviews of the candidate’s work by eminent scholars or practitioners in the field, the candidate’s national or international reputation, and other evidence of an active and productive scholarly career.

-In terms of scholarly output, scholarship that merits promotion to full professor is defined as continued significant scholarly production well beyond the record prior to tenure, which may include a researched monograph (not included in the initial tenure record) and/or a combination of post-tenure peer-reviewed and/or invited scholarly published articles, chapters, digitial works, and edited books.
+In terms of scholarly output, scholarship that merits promotion to full professor is defined as continued significant scholarly production well beyond the record prior to tenure, which may include a researched monograph (not included in the initial tenure record) and/or a combination of post-tenure peer-reviewed and/or invited scholarly published articles, chapters, digital works, and edited books.
 Other information about the quality and types of scholarship that merit consideration is consistent with the expectations for tenure described above.

 Continued integration of research with teaching is expected.
 Typically, a candidate for promotion to full professor will have a clearly definable, nationally or internationally recognized research program as judged by peers from outside the University.
-A candidate for promotion to full professor is expected to have developed national and international recognition for his/her work.
+A candidate for promotion to full professor is expected to have developed national and international recognition for their work.

 Service.
 Service is an important responsibility of all faculty members that contributes to the University’s performance of its larger mission.
 Although the nature of service activities will depend on a candidate’s particular interests and abilities, service contributions are an essential part of being a good citizen of the University.
-The Department of Art History accepts and values scholarly service to the discipline or profession, service within the University, and public service at the local, state, national, or international level.
+The Kress Foundation Department of Art History accepts and values scholarly service to the discipline or profession, service within the University, and public service at the local, state, national, or international level.

 Under the University standards for the award of tenure and/or promotion to associate professor, the record must demonstrate a pattern of service to the University at one or more levels, to the discipline or profession, and/or to the local, state, national, or international communities.